This page describes the internal architecture, deployment workflow, plugin system, and extension mechanisms used by SAMLab.

 - or complete deployment processing pipelines.

-Plugins always return Detected Events and Indicators.
+The analyze() method returns an event DataFrame and an indicator dictionary whose keys match outputs["indicators"].
 Indicators consist of summarized event information, such as the number of events of a given type, and are used for graphical navigation through the deployment in the Deployment Navigation Graph.

 Adding a new analysis plugin